Astri Aas-Hansen: Civic career

 From 2002 to 2017, she worked as a lawyer.
 She has also given lectures at the University of Oslo and Nesna University College.

 Following her stint in Stoltenberg's second government, she returned to her former job in Advokatfirmaet Elden.

 In 2017, she became a district court judge at the Oslo District Court.

 Personal life

-She hails from Lillesand, and graduated from the University of Oslo with the cand.jur. degree in 1999.
-Up until November 2025, she had resided in Asker while working in Oslo, before relocating back to her native Lillesand and gave her Asker residence to her son.
+She hails from Lillesand Municipality, and graduated from the University of Oslo with the cand.jur. degree in 1999.
+Up until November 2025, she had resided in Asker Municipality while working in Oslo, before relocating back to her native Lillesand and gave her Asker residence to her son.